worldline/kotlin-workshop-javazone2025/04-01-backend-jvm.md

 - Implement the missing parts.
 - Start the REST API server by running `./gradlew bootRun` or from your IDE.
 - Please test the endpoints with a REST client.
-You can find HTTP files here in [JetBrains format](https://github.com/worldline/learning-kotlin/blob/main/material/spring-boot-kt-api/customer.jetbrains.http) or [VSCode's REST Client extension](https://github.com/worldline/learning-kotlin/blob/main/material/spring-boot-kt-api/customer.vscode-resclient.http)
+You can find HTTP files here in [IDEA format](./04-backend/kotlin-spring-step-01/customer.idea.http) or [VSCode's REST Client extension](./04-backend/kotlin-spring-step-01/customer.vscode.http)

 ## Spring guide part 2 - In-memory database